 This is what happens when I have any leftover Arrabiata sauce, hence the term eggs in hell, that sauce needs to be on fire!
 Can you handle the heat?!
-Tell the truth now 😉
+If not, you can make it in this puttanesca sauce which is equally delicious.

-” Uova in Purgatorio Ricette ” is actually one of the first recipe notes I posted here on Ciao Florentina.
-And really wanted to bring it back with better photos, because this rustic insanity is killer!
+” Uova in Purgatorio Ricette ” is actually one of the first recipes I posted here on Ciao Florentina, and has stood the test of time.
+Mario Batali and Giada can bring it 😉

 - 4 c arrabiata sauce